 Most Important Story of the Week – ViacomCBS ends their Apple Bundle

 At the time, though, I still had worries/concerns.
 Frankly, could Apple TV+ drive enough new subscribers to offset the huge discount offered?
 And who was paying for the clearly massive discount offered?
-And would CBS ever learn they needed to control the customer experience?
+And would CBS ever learn that they needed to control the customer experience?

 Well, my skepticism was warranted.
 The CBS bundle on Apple TV is already over.